Tetris-gigs/gitbatch/README.md

 ```

 ## Use
-Run the gitbatch command from the parent of your git repositories.
-For start-up options simply gitbatch --help.
+Run the `gitbatch` command from the parent of your git repositories.
+For start-up options simply `gitbatch --help`

 ## Further goals
 - improve testing